 What funding opportunities exist for residential M.A. students (e.g., fellowships, assistantships)?

 Each applicant is automatically considered for school-based fellowship funding, which may cover tuition, fees and health insurance, as well as a stipend.
-The school typically offers 8-10 fellowships for each entering class.
+The school typically offers about eight fellowships for each entering class.
 The Graduate School also awards a few highly competitive fellowships and merit assistantships.
 The school nominates applicants each year for these awards.
 More information is available on our cost and funding page.